WANT TO WORK WITH ME?

-I provide insurance-based acupuncture visits at the University of Minnesota Physicians Behavioral Health Clinic for Families.
+I provide insurance-based acupuncture visits at the University of Minnesota Physicians Park Place East Clinic and Behavioral Health Clinic for Families.
 Some private insurance plans cover acupuncture for a select number of conditions.
-When you call the Behavioral Health Clinic to schedule an appointment, they will collect your insurance information and check for coverage prior to your visit.
+When you call to schedule an appointment, the scheduling staff will collect your insurance information and check for coverage prior to your visit.
 Naturopathic visits (which include functional medicine visits) are not currently covered by insurance.

-All services at the Wellness Minneapolis Clinic are cash pay.
+All virtual services are cash pay.
 Payment is due at the time of our visit (see Appointments for a list of fees).
 Many of my patients pay for visits using funds from a Health Savings Account (HSA) or Flex Spending Account (FSA).
 For those experiencing financial hardship, I reserve room on my schedule for a limited number of people needing a sliding scale fee.
 To inquire about availability and determine fees, I require prospective patients to schedule a 10-minute complimentary consult so we can discuss fees and whether my approach is a good fit for you.

 WHAT WILL MY FIRST APPOINTMENT BE LIKE?

 Prior to our first visit, I will send you an intake and consent form, which needs to be completed prior to our scheduled appointment.
-For those unable to complete the forms online, paper copies can be sent via mail by contacting the clinic.
+For those unable to complete the forms online, paper copies can be sent via mail by contacting email@example.com.

 The first visit usually lasts about 90 minutes.
 During this time I will review your intake, and gather more information about your health concerns, as well as other parts of your life and history that are relevant to your health.
 In most cases, I will make time to do a brief physical exam, and for those requesting it, I can leave time for an acupuncture treatment.
 At the end of our visit, I will provide a plan that outlines the following:

 Other recommended support/referrals